xjunko/osr2png/README.md

 A program that converts osu! replay file into thumbnail.

 ## Disclaimer
 This application uses Nanami Rounded (Font), which is not suitable for monetized video.
-(Free for personal use only) You can use fonts from Google Fonts like Fredoka, Padauk, etc...
+(Free for personal use only)</br>
+You can use fonts from Google Fonts like Fredoka, Padauk, etc...
 Which is free for commercial use.